boisalai/mlops-zoomcamp-project/README.md

 $ docker run hello-world
 ```

-Run the following commands on your instance to create a conda environment and install the other required packages into it.
+Run the following commands on your instance to activate the conda environment and install the required packages into it.

 ```bash
 $ cd ~/mlops-zoomcamp-project